Skip to main content

 Harees (هريس)

-Harees is a traditional wheat and meat porridge with ancient Bedouin origins, popular during Ramadan and special occasions.
-Whole wheat grains are slow-cooked with meat (usually lamb or chicken) for hours until both ingredients break down into a smooth, creamy consistency.
-The dish is seasoned with salt and sometimes cinnamon, then topped with fried onions and clarified butter (samneh).
-Harees requires patience - traditional preparation takes 6-8 hours.
-The result is comforting, nutritious, and deeply satisfying.
-Found in traditional restaurants and home kitchens, especially during festive periods.
+Harees is a wheat and meat porridge with Bedouin origins, made mostly during Ramadan and special occasions.
+Whole wheat grains slow-cook with meat, usually lamb or chicken, for hours until both break down into something smooth and creamy.
+It is seasoned with salt and sometimes cinnamon, then topped with fried onions and clarified butter (samneh).
+The dish takes patience, often 6-8 hours of cooking.
+You will find it in traditional restaurants and home kitchens, especially during festive periods.

 Saudi Dates (تمر)